surniaulula/wpsso-ratings-and-reviews/readme.txt

 	* Moved the fonts sub-folder to the WPSSO plugin folder in WPSSO v3.40.11-1.

 == Upgrade Notice ==

+= 1.0.5-a.1 =

+(2017/04/12) Refactored the plugin init filters and moved/renamed the registration boolean.

 = 1.0.4 =